HNC in Electronic Systems Engineering (Pearson)

 Level Of Education

-All learners must have Maths and English at GCSE grade C/4, or a Level 2 equivalent
+All students must have Maths and English at GCSE grade C/4, or a Level 2 equivalent

 A-Levels in Maths and another relevant subject such as Science or Engineering, at a minimum grade of C, or an equivalent Level 3 qualification in a relevant subject.